 For the traditional local salon, the value of Pinterest is not as obvious as for other social platforms.
-The reason is that Pinterest is a global platform vs. local.
-For example, when people search for hair styling inspiration, it doesn’t matter to them if that hair styling was done in Australia or in the U.S. All they want is to see inspiring hair styles.
+The reason is that Pinterest is a global platform vs. a local one.
+For example, when people search for hair styling inspiration, it doesn’t matter to them if that hair styling was done in Australia or in the U.S. All they want is to see inspiring hairstyles.

-Finally, if your goal of your social media presence is to create awareness of your salon and your name internally because you later want to start an international brand, Pinterest would be great.
+Finally, if the goal of your social media presence is to create awareness of your salon and your name internally because you later want to start an international brand, Pinterest would be great.

 So in short, for global, or at least national, salon and spa businesses, Pinterest is great.
-But for local salon’s there is limited upside compared to what you can achieve with other social channels.
+But for the local salon, there is limited upside compared to what you can achieve with other social channels.